-- FHA loans require at least a 580,
+- FHA loans require a credit score of at least 500 (with a 10% down payment).

 - USDA loans may require a 640 unless there are extenuating circumstances.

-- VA loans don’t have a preset minimum, although lenders that offer VA loans may have a minimum credit score requirement.
+- VA loans don’t have a preset minimum, although lenders that offer VA loans may have a minimum credit score requirement (often 620 or higher).

 - For a conventional, non-government-backed loan, you may need a credit score of at least 620 to qualify.

-The mortgage industry is also different than other lending spaces because Fannie Mae and Freddie Mac dictate the minimum credit scores for the mortgages they buy — what are known as conforming loans.
+The mortgage industry is also different from other lending spaces.
+In the mortgage world, the GSEs (government-sponsored enterprises) Fannie Mae and Freddie Mac dictate the minimum credit scores for the mortgages they buy.
+There are known as conforming loans.

 The minimum score requirement varies depending on how much money you’re borrowing relative to the home’s value and your debt-to-income ratio.
-The lowest eligible score for a primary residence is 620 to 700 depending on these factors.
+The lowest eligible score for a primary residence may be 620 to 700 depending on these factors.

-Conforming loans also require underwriters use older versions of FICO’s base credit-scoring models.
-And the mortgage underwriter will generally request three FICO scores, one based on each of your credit reports, and use the median score to evaluate your application.
+Conforming loans also require underwriters use older versions of FICO scoring models.
+And the mortgage underwriter will generally request three FICO Scores, one based on each of your credit reports, and use the middle score (not the highest or lowest) to evaluate your application.

-However, with every type of mortgage, qualifying with the minimum allowed score won’t likely get you the best rates.
-For those, your credit score may need to be in the very good to excellent range, e.g., 740 or higher.
+However, with every type of mortgage, qualifying with the minimum allowed score won’t likely get your best rates.
+For those, your credit score may need to be in the very good to exceptional range, e.g., 740 or higher.

 Good credit score for auto loans

 You may be able to get approved for a new or used auto loan with a poor credit score, or no credit score, but your interest rate could be in the double digits.
-If your score is very good or better, you may find auto loans with an interest rate around 3% to 4%.
+If your score is very good or better, you may find auto loans with an interest rate around 4% or lower.

 Good credit score for personal loans

-Lenders that offer unsecured personal loans share their minimum score requirements.
-Generally, the best personal loans for people with bad credit still require a FICO score of around 600 or higher.
-However, some lenders may approve an applicant who has a score as low as 500.
+Lenders that offer unsecured personal loans often share their minimum score requirements.
+Generally, personal loans for people with bad credit still require a FICO Score of around 600 or higher.
+However, some lenders may approve an applicant with a score as low as 500.

-Getting the best rates may require a very good to excellent credit score, a high income relative to your debt and a clean credit history (e.g., no recent late payments).
+Getting your best rates may require a very good-to-excellent credit score, a high income relative to your debt and a clean credit history (e.g., no recent late payments).